gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

 rationalism: see for instance, Nozick (1974), Friedman (1989), or Murphy (2010) for examples of just that sort of rationalistic embrace of a purely civil association.

-Corey goes on to conflate yet a third dichotomy as being just names offering slightly different "formulations" for what is in essence the same thing: "To sum up, Oakeshott's three related formulations of a particular kind of politics (Rationalism, 'faith,' and collectivism)" (173).
+Corey goes on to conflate yet a third dichotomy as being alternate names offering slightly different "formulations" for what is in essence the same thing: "To sum up, Oakeshott's three related formulations of a particular kind of politics (Rationalism, 'faith,' and collectivism)" (173).